What is the difference between a Psychologist and a Psychiatrist?

 So this is confusing and I realise that you must be keen to know more if you’ve read this far!

 So both Psychologists and Psychiatrists provide counselling/psychotherapy and both have knowledge of medications.
 Psychiatrists have extensive knowledge of all medications because they are doctors and are funded in Australia to provide long term counselling/psychotherapy.
-Psychologists have extensive knowledge on the mathematics that is behind the counselling strategies used.
-Psychologists tend to provide therapy for normal stressful events like life transitions, less serious mental health disorders, relationship problems and family issues because rebates allow for briefer number of sessions.
+Psychologists have extensive knowledge on the statistics that is behind the counselling strategies used.
+Psychologists tend to provide counselling therapies for normal stressful events like life transitions, less serious mental health disorders, relationship problems and family issues because rebates allow for briefer number of sessions.

 What else do Psychologists do?

-I am a psychologist so I’m best to discuss “what psychologists do” because I am the Director of a Psychology Clinic with about 40 psychologists.
+I am a psychologist so I’m best to discuss “what psychologists do” because I am the Director of a Psychology Clinic with a few dozen psychologists.
 Psychologists have many other career options apart from counselling/psychotherapy because of their skills in statistics and academic training.
 Psychologists with master’s degree and additional training beyond the 6 years can specialise in areas such as:

 - Counselling Psychology: is the area of psychology dedicated to counselling therapies and process of counselling.
 Beyond the diagnosis or label attached various counselling methods are frequently beneficial to many conditions.
 The process of therapy is affected by our personalities, prior learning and world views.
 Counselling Psychologists will usually work in private practice and will work more in providing psychotherapy than perhaps other endorsed areas of psychology.